Difference Between Ohmic and Non-Ohmic Conductors

 V-I graph for non-ohmic conductor

-In case of the filament lamp, if the voltage is increased the current flowing through the lamp does not increase beyond a particular value.
+In the case of the filament lamp, if the voltage is increased, the current flowing through the lamp does not increase beyond a particular value.
 Therefore, the filament lamp is non-Ohmic.
-Voltage-current characteristics of the incandescent lamp is as given below.
+Voltage-current characteristics of the incandescent lamp are given below.

 V-I graph for non-ohmic conductor

 The bulb resistance has a positive temperature coefficient.
-The resistance of the bulb increase with an increase in the temperature.
-The filament resistance changes with increase in the current due to temperature increase.
+The resistance of the bulb increases with an increase in the temperature.
+The filament resistance changes with an increase in the current due to temperature increase.
 The filament resistance does not remain constant with an increase of current.
-Therefore, the incandescent/filament lamp does not obey the Ohm’s law and filament lamp is a non ohmic.
+Therefore, the incandescent/filament lamp does not obey Ohm’s law, and a filament lamp is non-ohmic.

 Leave a Comment